sagemath/trac_to_gh/Issue 4139.md

 The primary purpose of this patch was to make it so that calls to GAP aren't needed to construct permutation group elements and symmetric groups.

-This has a unintended benefit of fixing #4105.
+This has an unintended benefit of fixing #4105.

 Issue created by migration from https://trac.sagemath.org/ticket/4139